Editor: Professor Stephen Matthews MA (Cantab.) Ph.D

 The October 2017 issue, no 96, contained reports on Schubertiaden at the East Neuk Music festival in June and in Adelaide in July.
 Janet Wasserman reviewed "Life Unfinished" by Martin White and Stephen Matthews reviewed "Späte Klaviermusik" by Renate Wieland and Jürgen Uhde.
 Frances Wilson continued her series on D959 and Bob Cotter (our new membership secretary) discussed the significance of crows in Winterreise.
 There are notes on future events of interest to Schubert lovers.

 The January 2018 issue, no 97, contains the third part of Frances Wilson's series "An Autumn Sonata" on Schubert's piano sonata in A, D959 and the first part of an essay by Stan Freed on Schubert's incomplete symphony in E major, D729.
 There is a report on the Schubert Day at the University of Leeds on November 17 - 18 and a review of Roderick Williams "Schubertian Journey" as recorded in his blog at http://rwschubertcycleproject.blogspot.co.uk/

-The Editor is always interested to receive possible contributions or comments from readers.
-Deadline for copy for the April 2018 issue, no. 98, is March 1.
-E-mail contributions to Stephen Matthews, Editor The Schubertian at email@example.com.
+The Editor is always interested to receive possible contributions, news, letters or comments from readers.
+Deadline for copy for the January 2019 issue, no. 101, is December 1.
+E-mail contributions to Stephen Matthews, Editor The Schubertian at firstname.lastname@example.org.
 Please send unformatted text, .doc or .odt files in Times New Roman with illustrations or scores as separate .jpeg files.